What this is based on

 The field of global priorities research spans multiple disciplines and subdisciplines.
 Philosophical subdisciplines linked to global priorities research include ethics, decision theory, political philosophy, epistemology, and philosophy of mind, among others.
 New research questions are still being uncovered, and interdisciplinary work may be particularly useful.
 Combining the analytic tools of philosophy with work in other disciplines — such as economics or biology — seems to us to be a fruitful and neglected type of research.

-We encourage prospective graduate students to explore the possibility of doing valuable academic research in fields other than philosophy as well.
+We also encourage prospective graduate students to explore the possibility of doing valuable academic research on these topics or others in fields other than philosophy.

 You might be able to become a public intellectual

 If you’re successful as a professional philosopher, it’s also possible to have impact through advocacy rather than research.
 Although it’s hard to assess the impact of public intellectuals, and public engagement is not common among academic philosophers, the case for aiming to have an impact via becoming a public intellectual seems fairly strong to us.
 We suspect that public engagement among philosophers is rare in part because it’s rarely seriously attempted.
 There are philosophers who do regularly engage large, public audiences on ethically and politically important ideas.
 For example, Cornel West has a series of popular books, is a frequent podcast guest, and is a regular columnist for The Guardian; Peter Singer has a large readership through his popular books and newspaper columns, and Julian Baggini has appeared on dozens of podcasts and radio shows, as well as at events.
 These philosophers are able to engage so many people due to a sizable public appetite for philosophy.
 BBC Radio 4 has a philosophy feature, and The New York Times regularly publishes short essays by professional philosophers in its column The Stone.